 You may think you wouldn’t be able to make it through the workday without industrial amounts of coffee, but the truth is that it doesn’t do much good for you.
 In fact, one cup of coffee every day can be healthy – but anything more than that is downright unhealthy from multiple points of view.
 Too much caffeine can agitate you, it can make you lose your concentration (and thus, procrastinate more), it can make you sleep less well and it can ultimately harm your health.

 On the other hand, drinking more herbal tea (such as chamomile tea) can relax you and it can make for a great coffee replacement when you want a cup of something hot.
-Plus, herbal tea taste tastes absolutely amazing, so there’s no reason not to bring more of it into your life!
+You could even add a supplement like CBD into your drink for even more stress-relieving benefits – Gold Bee have a clear focus on improving the human condition, so you may wish to learn more about them and how their products may be able to help you.
+Plus, with or without CBD, herbal tea taste tastes absolutely amazing, so there’s no reason not to bring more of it into your life!

 Go for a walk